 - Map and Locations

-The BMus in performance with a concentration in collaborative piano offers private instruction in solo and collaborative piano, faculty coaching of chamber music repertoire and ample opportunity for extensive collaborative performance experiences.
+The BMus program in performance with a concentration in collaborative piano offers private instruction in solo and collaborative piano, faculty coaching of chamber music and art song repertoire, and ample opportunity for extensive collaborative performance experiences.
+Collaborative piano students regularly perform with their vocal and instrumental colleagues on concerts at ASU and throughout the valley, including concerts at the Scottsdale Center, the Kerr Cultural Center, Tempe Center for the Arts and the renowned Musical Instrument Museum.
 The program focuses on the core repertoire of art song, piano chamber music and selected works from the operatic, musical theater and oratorio repertoire.
-Collaboration within the School of Music involves all performance areas, including:
+Collaboration within the School of Music involves all performance areas, including classes and opportunities with the Music Theatre and Opera program, concerts with large ensembles and choirs, duo recitals with instrumental and voice colleagues, and performances of great chamber music literature as part of the Visiting Quartet Residency program.

 Performance (Collaborative Piano),